MicrosoftDocs/learn/learn-pr/django/2-models-data/includes/8-exercise-work-with-data.md

     <QuerySet [<Dog: Sammy>, <Dog: Roscoe>]>
     ```

-1. Retrieve the second dog by using `get` as shown in the following code:
+1. Retrieve the second dog by using `get` as shown in the following command:

     ```python
     Dog.objects.get(pk=1)